Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Introduction

-To address this, DFL trains the predictive model to directly minimize the task loss at hand, i.e., a metric that depends on the outcome of the optimization problem instantiated by the predicted parameters.
-This requires a deeper integration between the prediction and optimization stages, as training the ML model now requires backpropagation through the optimization problem.
-While this can be done with exact gradients for convex optimization through implicit differentiation \cite{amos2017optnet, agrawal2019differentiable}, it is much more challenging when the optimization problem is combinatorial: when the parameters of a combinatorial optimization problem change, the solution either does not change at all, or changes discontinuously.
-Consequently, the partial derivatives of the solution with respect to the parameters are zero almost everywhere, and do not exist where the solution changes suddenly.
-This makes the straightforward application of gradient descent unhelpful in training.
-To address this challenge, previous works \cite{donti2017task,elmachtoub2022smart,elmachtoub20a,MandiNEURIPS2020,mandi22a, mulamba2020contrastive,Shah0WPT22,aaai/WilderDT19} have proposed different techniques to obtain useful gradients.
-However, most of these works consider scenarios where the predicted parameters appear only in the objective function.
-When the predicted parameters appear in the constraints, these techniques do not apply anymore.
-This is a major limitation, as in many real-world problems, both the objective and constraint functions contain uncertain parameters.
+For this reason, \textit{decision-focused learning} (DFL) instead trains the ML model to maximize the quality of the decisions resulting from the predictions by minimizing a task loss, and thus forms a deeper integration between prediction and optimization.
+Most DFL approaches are gradient-based, and therefore require backpropagation of the gradient through the optimization problem.
+While this can be done exactly for convex optimization problems using implicit differentiation \cite{amos2017optnet, agrawal2019differentiable}, combinatorial optimization problems present significant challenges.
+This is because when the parameters of a combinatorial problem change, the solution either does not change at all, or changes abruptly.
+Consequently, the partial derivatives of the solution with respect to the parameters are zero almost everywhere, and do not exist at the transition points.
+This makes the direct application of gradient-based ML techniques unhelpful.

+To address this challenge, various techniques have been proposed to obtain non-zero gradients that still reflect decision quality \cite{donti2017task,elmachtoub2022smart,elmachtoub20a,MandiNEURIPS2020,mandi2022decision, mulamba2020contrastive,Shah0WPT22,aaai/WilderDT19, tang2024cave, berden2025solver}.
+However, most of these methods place strong assumptions on the structure of the optimization problem, for example, requiring that the predicted parameters appear only in the objective function (and not in the constraints), that the problem's objective function is linear, or that there are no integrality constraints.